-If you are already at an intermediate level and it is only slightly hard, then you should increase the time goal, maybe to 25 or 30 minutes.
+If you are already at an advanced level and it is only slightly hard, then you should increase the time goal, maybe to 2 hours.

-If it is incredibly, impossibly hard because you are at a very basic English level, then perhaps you decrease the time goal to 7 or 10 minutes.
+If it is incredibly, impossibly hard because you are at a basic English level, then perhaps you decrease the time goal to 20 minutes.